apache/iotdb/docs/UserGuide/Data-Concept/SDT.md

 ## SDT

 The Swinging Door Trending (SDT) algorithm is a lossy compression algorithm.
-SDT has low computational complexity and uses a linear trend to represent a quantity of data.
+SDT has a low computational complexity and uses linear trends to represent large amount of data.

 In IoTDB SDT compresses and discards data when flushing into the disk.